Murdoch ICT171 Cloud Project · 2026 S1

 Cloud foundation and live checks

 Provision the Ubuntu droplet, configure Nginx, set up SSH key authentication, publish this project page on the public IP, and write a Bash check script run every five minutes by cron.
-The script performs uptime, security-headers, content-integrity, and server self-health checks and writes the results to /var/www/html/status.json which the page reads above.
+The script performs uptime, security-headers, content-integrity, and server self-health checks and writes the results to /var/www/html/admin/status.json which the protected admin dashboard reads.

 Stage 2